 - Suggest product qualities and benefits.

-- Handy to accommodate new product.
+- Handy to accommodate the new product.

-- Adaptable to packing and labelling.
+- Adaptable to packing and labeling.

 - Adaptable in different languages and advertising media.